By Lisa Wells, RN

 You have probably already heard about the risks and dangers of taking the injections when your growth hormone release is not low so I won't go into that unless you request it, but I must say that as a medical professional safety is always my first concern.

-At your young age if you have no growth hormone deficiency then in my opinion there is no safe dose of HGH injections.
+At your young age if you have no growth hormone deficiency then in my opinion there is no safe dose of HGH injections for you.

 I Received Only a 10 IU Syringe!